 Recommendations and conclusions

 HP’s winning streak continues with the EliteBook x360 1040 G7, which is one of the most versatile and long-lasting premium convertibles I’ve ever used.
 I’d like to see 16:10 displays at this hefty price point, and a barrel power connector would be nice if only to spare the ill-positioned USB-C ports from power duty.
-Beyond that, however, the EliteBook is nearly perfect, with the best portable PC typing experience yet, a versatile design, and even power for any productivity task.
+Beyond that, however, the EliteBook is nearly perfect, with the best portable PC typing experience yet, a versatile design, and enough power for any productivity task.
 (Versions with the newer 11th-generation Intel Core chipsets should be even better.)

 The HP EliteBook x360 1040 G7 is highly recommended, though individuals are advised, as always, to look at HP’s prosumer-focused Spectre lineup for more colorful designs and considerable savings.